 A flag with the eagle coat of arms was ultimately not approved, and the simple design of a white, horizontal banner atop an equally sized red banner was agreed upon in 1919.
 Although Poland has since been under the influence of Nazi Germany and Soviet Russia, the national flag of Poland has remained mostly unchanged.

 The crown that appears on the eagle’s head was removed in designs during communist rule in Poland because it was thought to represent anti-communist ideals.
 A crownless eagle instead showed subservience to the communist organization.
 The crown was returned to the eagle’s head in 1990 after the end of the communist regime in Poland.

 Poland’s holiday for celebrating its flag, Polish National Flag Day, takes place on May 2nd every year and was established in 2004.

 Poland is a country in Central Europe that shares land borders with seven different countries: Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Russia.
 It is also bordered by the Baltic Sea in the north.

 The Czech Republic is the country with the longest shared border of Poland, and Lithuania is the country with the shortest.
 See our political map of Poland for more information.

 Main Characteristics of Poland

-Nearly 35% of the Polish territory, which consists of forests, has been completely dedicated to agriculture.
-In Poland, where only 15% of the land is divided into cities, there are thousands of large and small lakes and 23 national parks.
-Poland is a country with twice as many coal reserves as the world average.
+Nearly 35% of the Polish territory, which consists of forests, has been completely dedicated to agriculture, and only 15% of the land is divided into cities.
+There are thousands of lakes of all sizes and 23 national parks.
 There are hundreds of European bison in the 150,000-hectare Bialowieza forest in Poland, which hosts the largest ruminant population in Europe.